Janesh7/Backdoor/README.txt

 and run the exe file present in dist folder run help cmd in server for instructions and all the features

+*** INSTALL THE REQUIRED LIBS BEFORE RUNNING ***

+Either of the server or CommandNcontrol should be ran, command and control is for handling multiple targets and can be used to control the botnet
 PS: *** NOTE KEYLOGGER MUST BE PRESENT ON THE MACHINE *** and usually gets detected by antivirus